UniGe ¦ MaLGa

 Partners

-CIL is organized by MaLGa with the support of DIBRIS.
+CIL is organized by MaLGa with the local support of the University of Genova and the department DIBRIS.
 The course is made possible by the MALIN Project, funded by a Starting ERC Grant.
 The event is labelled by the UMI group on “Mathematics, Imaging, Vision and their Applications” (MIVA).

 At a glance